YanZhangADS/architecture-center/docs/reference-architectures/ai/realtime-scoring-python.md

 Component specifically for IoT Edge deployment:

 **[Azure IoT Edge][iotedge]** is used to deploy the application as a module on the customer chosen edge device.
 Azure IoT Edge supports [certain types](https://docs.microsoft.com/en-us/azure/iot-edge/support) of edge devices.
-The edge device used in this tutorial is a Ubuntu Linux VM.
+The edge device used in this architecture is a Ubuntu Linux VM.
 A CPU-only VM is used as the edge device for regular Python models, and a GPU-enabled VM is used as the edge device for deep learning models.
+In real scenarios, the edge device can be replaced by any qualified devices.

 ## Performance considerations